Form I-485 Adjustment of Status, Explained

 Not everyone who applies for a Green Card is able to adjust their status.
 You will have to meet the following conditions to qualify.

 - There must be an immigrant visa available for you.
-Even after the immigrant petition sponsored by your family member or employer is approved, you may have to wait for an immigrant visa to become available.
-Immigrant visa for immediate relatives (IR category, including spouse, unmarried child under 21 years of age and parent) of a U.S. citizen is always available.
+Even after the immigrant petition sponsored by your family member or employer is approved, you may have to wait for an immigrant visa number to become available.
+Immigrant visa number for immediate relatives (IR category, including spouse, unmarried child under 21 years of age and parent) of a U.S. citizen is always available.

 - You are physically inside the U.S.